Ottobiss/Ottobiss/README.md

 ### :memo: About me:

 Greetings to all!
 My name is Otto.
-I am a novice software engineer.
+I am a novice software engineer.I am interested in many things.
+For example:

-Interests
+- Big Data

+- Data Science

+- Machine learning

+- Web development

 Languages